 Follow the faint trail south, past the ponds and into a clearing with a few campsites.
 The trail re-enters the trees and drops sharply down the banks of Elk Creek.
 Find a spot to cross the creek.
 Cross to the south side of the creek and regain the trail.
 The trail up Vestal Creek isn't difficult to follow from here, but downed timber makes it a bit challenging to stay on it the whole way.
 In general, the trail stays well above the creek on its east side until 11,000 feet, where you follow the creek as it turns southeast and climbs into the lower meadow at 11,400.
 This meadow is a good camping spot.

-Route DescriptionNortheast Face: From the meadow at 11,400 feet, take the climber's trail southwest to the relatively flat basin between Arrow and Vestal peaks at about 12,150 feet.
+: Although certainly no walk up, this is the easiest route on Arrow.
+From the meadow at 11,400 feet, take the climber's trail southwest to the relatively flat basin between Arrow and Vestal peaks at about 12,150 feet.
 The route can be seen in its entirety from this spot.
+It follows either of two prominent ribs (the larger eastern rib is frequently blocked by a large snowbank early in the season).

 A faint climber's trail will help you get started.
 Head up to a grassy area, and work your way onto the large, sweeping ramp.
 Continue up the ramp, either frictioning up the ramp proper or on more moderate terrain on its left (east) side.
 As the ramp becomes steeper, the ramp divides into two levels.
 Work your way onto the upper (right-hand) level, and continue past its east (left hand) margin as it narrows into a rib of rock.